 Wairarapa (including the whole Tararua district) had around 67,900 hectares planted in exotic forest in 2014.
 The first major forest was planted by the state at Ngaumu in the 1940s to stabilise hill slopes, use marginal land, and supply building timber.
 From the 1960s many farmers planted forests.
 Institutional investment doubled plantings in the 1990s.
 Most trees are radiata pine, milled after 30 years.

 Fish was a major source of protein for Wairarapa Māori, who fished inshore and managed a large eel fishery in Lake Ōnoke.
 In the 1840s John Wade established a short-lived whaling station at Te Kopi in Palliser Bay.
-Since then the lack of a sheltered port has restricted the size of the industry.
+Since then the lack of a sheltered port has limited the size of the industry.
 Boats are launched from beaches, mainly at Castlepoint and Ngāwī.
 The most important commercial fisheries are crayfish and pāua.
 These species have high market returns, which sometimes leads to problems with poaching.

 In the early 1900s, Greytown’s rich alluvial soils attracted orchardists.
-Among these was James Kidd, who bred new apple varieties, including Gala and Kidd’s Orange Red.
+Among them was James Kidd, who bred new apple varieties, including Gala and Kidd’s Orange Red.
 A berryfruit and vegetable-growing industry followed and Greytown soon became Wairarapa’s ‘fruit bowl’.
-The heyday was in the 1950s and 1960s, when there were strong domestic and international markets.
+Its heyday was the 1950s and 1960s, when there were strong domestic and international markets.
 Because of rising costs and poor organisation, this growth was not maintained.
 Between 1994 and 2004 the number of pip-fruit growers shrank from 35 to 10.
 The industry’s future is uncertain.

 One of Martinborough’s most colourful early winemakers was the snowy-bearded Stan Chifney.
 He and his wife Rosemary arrived in 1980 after a career making vaccines in the Middle East and Nigeria.
-Their first vintage was in 1984, and their red wines helped establish Martinborough as a premium wine growing district.
+Their first vintage was in 1984, and their red wines helped establish Martinborough as a premium winemaking district.
 An accomplished musician and shameless romantic, Stan often played the violin to his grapes.

 In the late 1970s a few wine enthusiasts bought land in Martinborough and planted vineyards.
 The gravel soils and warm climate were ideal for growing grapes, and the district is now renowned for its pinot noir.